davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 ## Related syntaxes

+During JavaScript development you may find yourself editing a lot of other filetypes that plain JavaScript.

 ### es.next / ES2016 / ES7 support

 othree has a syntax plugin that provides support for planned, but not-yet-final EcmaScript features: [othree/es.next.syntax.vim].
 I personally don't use it since I currently stick to the ES2015 at most.

+- [othree/es.next.syntax.vim]

 ### JSX support for React